 Note: Events will only be processed for accounts with Marketing Hub Enterprise.

-trackEvent function is used to track events in your HubSpot reports.
+trackEvent function is used to track be behavioral events in your HubSpot reports.
 Events are used to track that some action occurred, and can be tied to a contact record so that you can see if/when a contact triggered that event.
 While you can set up simple events in HubSpot, you can use the Events API to track more complicated processes on your website or track events that occur offline.

 trackEvent function in the Tracking Code API (which is the preferred API) and the HTTP API.

 The HTTP API can be used in cases where the HubSpot tracking code cannot be installed, so it can be used to track offline events (so you could trigger an event based on data processed in a CRM).
 While the HTTP API cannot be used to tie analytics data to a contact record, you can identify a contact record by email address, so that offline events can still be tied to contact records.

 Events can be triggered using a numerical ID or a string name.
 If you're creating events in HubSpot (Reports > Analytics Tools > Behavioral Events), they'll automatically be assigned a numerical ID, which will be used to trigger that specific event.
 You can get the ID out of the URL when viewing the event in HubSpot.
 See this page for more details about creating events.

 You can also trigger an event using a string name for the event.
 If you use a name, and there is not an existing event that already has that name, a new event with that name will be dynamically created.
 If an event with that name was already dynamically, then the new event will count towards that existing one.
 This allows you to keep dynamically creating new events without doing manual work in HubSpot.